Children's Mercy Hospital: Research

 The research program at the Children's Mercy Research Institute features 375,000 square-feet of dedicated clinical research space and over 100 physicians and scientists actively participating in research studies.

 It is one of the 10 stakeholder institutions in the Kansas City Area Life Sciences Institute, which also includes the University of Kansas, MRI Global, the University of Missouri-Kansas City and the Stowers Institute.

-The hospital's research is focused on five areas of emphasis:
+The Children’s Mercy Research Institute Centers provide the support and infrastructure guiding research efforts: